ContentMine/ebi_workshop_20141006/sessions/4_AMI/ami-tree_demo.md

  Phylogenetic Trees
  --------

-Phylogenetic tree figures are commonly used in scientific papers are used to demonstrate the evolutionary relationships between the taxa studied.
+Phylogenetic tree figures are widely used in scientific papers to demonstrate the evolutionary relationships between the taxa studied.
 Further detail about these trees can be found on [Wikipedia](http://en.wikipedia.org/wiki/Phylogenetic_tree).

 ![example tree from Wikipedia](http://upload.wikimedia.org/wikipedia/commons/thumb/3/3f/NewickExample.svg/500px-NewickExample.svg.png)